-When a person feels that he (or she) needs opiates as much as he needs food, water or air, he will do whatever he needs to do to acquire them.
-A couple of times through cold turkey withdrawal will go a long ways toward convincing someone that a criminal act to get drugs is justified.
+When a person feels that they need opiates as much as they need food, water or air, they will do whatever they need to do to acquire them.
+Going through cold turkey withdrawal will normally convince an addict that a criminal act to get drugs is justified.
 An addicted person will usually be willing to tell any lie needed to get more Dilaudid pills or injectable liquid.

-Similarly, if one does not know how to deal with past drug-using associates or what do do when a drug dealer shows up, it becomes likely that one may lose the battle.
-If one night, there's a serious setback or loss, an unprepared person may seek refuge in the old familiar euphoria where nothing bothers him any more.
+Similarly, if one does not know how to deal with past drug-using associates or what to do when a drug dealer shows up, it becomes likely that one may lose the battle.
+After a serious setback or loss, an unprepared person may seek refuge in the old familiar euphoria where “nothing bothers him anymore.”

 It is necessary to be proofed against these battles if one is to remain sober.
-This is the way the long-term drug rehab program at Narconon works.
-Step by step, one's susceptibility to drug use is dismantled.
-And since it is the addicted person himself (or herself) who does the work, he learns how to deal with these issues as he goes through the program.
+This is the way the drug rehab program at Narconon works.
+Step by step, one’s susceptibility to drug use is dismantled.
+And since it is the addicted person himself (or herself) who does the work, they learn how to deal with these issues as they progress through the program.